Graduate School Bulletin

 C. Ph.D.
 Preliminary Examination

+The Ph.D. dissertation proposal specifies the scientific rationale for the proposed dissertation work, the relevant work done thus far, and the techniques and effort required to reach the research objective.
+The oral defense consists of a short public presentation of the dissertation proposal given by the student, after which there is a closed oral examination.
 When the graduate program director has been informed by the chairperson of the examination committee that the student has passed the Ph.D. preliminary examination, the department recommends to the Graduate School that the student be advanced to Ph.D. candidacy.

-G. Teaching Requirement
+D. Teaching Requirement

-H. Dissertation
+E. Dissertation

-I. Ph.D.
-Thesis Oral Defense
+F. Ph.D.
+Dissertation Oral Defense

 Requirements for the M.S.
 Degree with Thesis in Geosciences